BookGen/BookGen/README.md

 BookGen is a makefile which can be used to generate a wide variety of formats from a per­‑chapter Markdown source.
 It is designed to ease the technical aspects of publishing electronic documents so that authors can focus on simply writing.

 In order to use BookGen, you will need to make or acquire `.css` and/or `.cls` styles, which will be used to format your work.
+Some basic styles to get you started can be found here : <https://gist.github.com/marrus-sh/77be7f563f1b7fa412113d5090190a07>.
 Basic LaTeX knowledge will help in debugging PDF generation and ensuring good output, but is ( hopefully ) not required.

 BookGen uses Pandoc under­‑the­‑hood ; click to read about [Pandocʼs approach to markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).
 In contrast with normal Pandoc, BookGen does *not* perform automatic quote‑ or dash‑substitutions ; it is expected that you write what you mean in your Markdown source.